PhantomPhixer/Jamfconnect-to-Office-/README.md

 ![SG](https://github.com/PhantomPhixer/Jamfconnect-to-Office-/blob/master/images/SG.png)

 Create the Outlook and Office profiles.
-I use [profile creator](https://github.com/ProfileCreator/ProfileCreator) Use `$EMAIL` as the address where required
+I use [profile creator](https://github.com/ProfileCreator/ProfileCreator) Use `$EMAIL` as the address where required and ensure the `Auto Sign in` is set

 ![ Profile ](https://github.com/PhantomPhixer/Jamfconnect-to-Office-/blob/master/images/Profile.png)

+Upload the profiles into Jamf, personally I export as plist and add them to the `Custom Settings` payload so I can see what's been set.

 Use the smart group to scope the profiles.
-This ensures the profiles do not deploy until the $EMAIL value is actually available
+This ensures the profiles do not deploy until the $EMAIL value is actually available.

 ![ Deployed ](https://github.com/PhantomPhixer/Jamfconnect-to-Office-/blob/master/images/deployedprofile.png)